Cquinn21/.github.io-reading-notes/reflections.md

 ##### ***Italic:***
 - using  * * or _ _
-    -  ``` * single asterisks at the beginning and end of text creates italic text * or _ using single underscore at the beginning and end of text also creates italic text _ ```
+    -  ```js * single asterisks at the beginning and end of text creates italic text * or _ using single underscore at the beginning and end of text also creates italic text _ ```